-The figures for the period 2018/19 through to 2021/22 are summarised in schedule 2.
-In formulating the projections a number of assumptions have been made and these are described in more detail below.
-In essence, the strategy essentially takes forward budget plans proposed for 2019/20 and then incorporates only known service commitments and changes.
+The figures for the period 2021/22 through to 2024/25 are summarised in schedule 2.
+In formulating the projections, a number of assumptions have been made and these are described in more detail below.
+In essence, the strategy essentially takes forward budget plans proposed for 2021/22 and then incorporates only known service commitments and changes.
 As with the normal budget setting process, the basic underlying assumption is that current levels of service will be maintained with the distributions to each of the constituent authorities adjusted to maintain the minimum general end of year balances above £100,000.
-The memorialisation scheme is regarded as a separate activity, which will operate at break-even.
-As such it is not reflected in the detailed projections.